-- Sexual "jokes" or taunting. - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment.
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names. - Sexual "jokes" or taunting. - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-108 It may include: - Non-consensual sharing of sexual images and videos - Sexualised online bullying. - Unwanted sexual comments and messages, including, on social media; and - Sexual exploitation; coercion and threats
+108 It may include: - Non-consensual sharing of sexual images and videos